Listen to this article:

 Again, don’t be too cute here.
 Make sure your potential students have a clear understanding of what they’re getting themselves into.
 You can make it playful but don’t be clear about what you’re going to cover.

-Pro tip: to reduce any fears, you can add a little disclaimer saying something like “everything in the workshop is optional.”
+Pro tip: to reduce any fears, you can add a little disclaimer saying something like “Everything in the workshop is optional.”
 This may put some students at ease, especially if you’re teaching a more advanced topic or something a bit more edgy like Tantra Yoga.

 Let’s wrap up

-The potential with workshops is limitless once you become comfortable teaching them.
+The potential of workshops is limitless once you become comfortable teaching them.
 As soon as you have a few under your belt, you could even try expanding your network to do little mini-tours to other studios or venues around your area.
 Another fun and exciting way to teach workshops is to offer them at yoga and music festivals, too!

-Anyone looking to create a fulfilling (and profitable) yoga related career, should make sure these steps are completed:
+Anyone looking to create a fulfilling (and profitable) yoga-related career, should make sure these steps are completed:

-1. Identify your niche – everything starts here
+- Identify your niche – everything starts here

-2. Create a yoga website – and learn how to use it well
+- Create a yoga website – and learn how to use it well

-3. Start an email newsletter program – the best way to build deep connections with students around the world (and ultimately how you can market your premium services such as a workshop).
+- Start an email newsletter program – the best way to build deep connections with students around the world (and ultimately how you can market your premium services such as a workshop).
 We use and recommend ConvertKit for email marketing.

 Download our Beginners guide to create a yoga website!